-Electromagnetic, ‘Mag’ or even ‘Mag Flux’, flow meters have been around for years and are the automatic choice for certain water-based flow applications.
-They are manufactured in a wide range of sizes, from 2mm bore to over 3 metres in diameter.
-Manufacturing cost, and therefore selling prices, don’t drastically increase as the flowmeter size increases, making mag meters extremely cost-effective in the case of large bore installations, such as large water supply pipelines.
+Electromagnetic flow meters have been around for years and are the automatic choice for certain water-based flow applications.
+Also known as ‘Mag’ or even ‘Mag Flux’ flow meters, they are manufactured in a wide range of sizes, from 2mm bore to over 3 metres in diameter.
+Manufacturing cost, and therefore selling prices, don’t drastically increase as the flowmeter size increases, making mag meters extremely cost-effective in the case of large bore installations.

-As this type of flowmeter (electromagnetic flow meter) offers no obstruction to flow, it is the ideal choice when it comes to handling slurries, paper pulp, effluent and other conductive liquids with solids content.
+Mag meters offer no obstruction to flow, making it the ideal choice when it comes to handling slurries, paper pulp, effluent and other conductive liquids with solids content.
 With no flow restriction, the electromagnetic flowmeter doesn’t increase system pressure which is great for gravity fed and low-pressure applications.

 Another almost unique feature of a mag flowmeter is its ability to measure flow in either direction, forward and reverse.
 This advantage offers customers the ability to measure nett total (i.e. forward total minus reverse total).